cis198-2016s/homework/final/README.md

 * Abstract: Your idea in a sentence or two.
 New project or contribution?

 * Open-source or not.
 If not, why?
+  You don't need to pick a license right now, but MIT and Apache are good.

 * Project outline: Your minimal goals, expected goals, and stretch goals.
     * This should be detailed enough that we can judge the complexity and merit.